oracle-livelabs/developer/orcl-blockchain-platform/prepare-setup/prepare-setup.md

 2. Save in your downloads folder.

 We strongly recommend using this stack to create a self-contained/dedicated VCN with your instance(s).
-Skip to *Task 3* to follow our recommendations.
+Skip to *Task 3* below to follow our recommendations.
 If you would rather use an exiting VCN then proceed to the next task to update your existing VCN with the required Ingress rules.

 ## Task 2: Adding security rules to an existing VCN